reyesreg/mastermind/README.md

 A simple Mastermind game written in c#

 The Game:
--The player has 7 tries to correctly guess the sequence of 4 colors.
+- The player has 7 tries to correctly guess the sequence of 4 colors.
 There is no repition of colors.
--Each guess of 4 colors results in a change in the small right circles on the right for each row.
+- Each guess of 4 colors results in a change in the small right circles on the right for each row.
 The indicators do not follow the sequence of the guesses.
   - White means right color but wrong place
   - Black means right color and right place
   - Gray means wrong color.